chenning17/PoopHeadGUI/README.md

 TODO:

+-> ***clean up code so it is easier to read / work with***
+    -> refactored original code but since adding other player functionality has got out of hand again so will need to do this again

--> properly implement having multiple players
+-> properly implement having multiple players - IN PROGRESS - eventually add choice of how many, fixed at 2 opponents at the moment

--> deal cards to players at start of game

--> implement the three cards in hand rule while deck has cards
+    -> fix opponent playing 10 bug, does not burn pile... - DONE -> separate GUI from code properly so that pauses can be added as it is too quick at the moment to see opponent's played cards.

 -> implement Jack change of direction rule

 -> implement playing more than one card at a time rule

--> add in three visible cards and three unknown for each player
+-> add in three visible cards and three unknown for each player for the end of the game

+-> fix other player's positioning in window (currently swap about depending on number of cards held)